vuminhtue/Clemson_Research_Computing_QA/_episodes/ArcPy_grid_index_features.md

 ---
-title: "Dividing grid into smaller boxes"
+title: "Using ArcPy to partition grid into smaller boxes"
 teaching: 5 min
 exercises: 0
 questions: "Using ArcPy to divide the shapefile into smaller boxes"